MetaMask will never send you unsolicited emails.

 There are only two types of emails MetaMask could ever send you:

-- Correspondence about a Support ticket you opened, from firstname.lastname@example.org if it's your first time, or email@example.com if otherwise.
+- Correspondence about a Support ticket you opened, from email@example.com if it's your first time, or firstname.lastname@example.org (for issues with MetaMask Extension or Mobile) and email@example.com (for issues with MetaMask Portfolio) if otherwise.

 - Notifications from the Community page via firstname.lastname@example.org.

 See below for further information on how to recognize these.